 Sector Plan Existing Yes/No Draft / Adopted Date of adoption Last, Reviewed when?
 Comments on the current status Comprehensive Integrated Infrastructure Plan (CIP) No Consultant is appointed.
 Awaited the Water Services Development Plan (WSDP) and Water and Sanitation Master Plan.
 To be completed in December 2017 The Water Services Development Plan Yes Adopted 2015 2015/16 DWA has reviewed and standardized the format of WSDP which makes the recently adopted WSDP invalid.
 Currently aligning the existing WSDP with the DWAS web-based WSDP.
-To be completed December 2017 Bulk Water Master Plan Yes Adopted 2007 2015/16 Due for review.
-To be completed September 2017
+To be completed December

-Bulk Sanitation Master Plan Yes Adopted 2007 2015/16 Due for review.
+2017 Bulk Water Master Plan Yes Adopted 2007 2015/16 Due for review.
+To be completed September 2017 Bulk Sanitation Master Plan Yes Adopted 2007 2015/16 Due for review.
 To be completed September 2017 Water Infrastructure Maintenance Plan No Awaiting for the Water Master Plan.
 The Energy Master Plan No Budget constraints High Voltage Master Plan Yes Yes October 2013 to be reviewed in 2017/18 Electrification Master Plan No To be developed 2017/18 Electrical Maintenance Plan Yes Yes October 2013 to be update in 2017/18 The Integrated Transport Plan Yes Adopted 2014 Adopted in 2016 Non-Motorized Network Plan No To be developed 2018/19 Traffic Impact Study Yes Adopted 2016 Adopted September 2016 Pavement Management System Yes Adopted 2011 To be reviewed in 2018/19 Roads Master Plan No To be completed by June 2018 Stormwater Master Plan No To be developed 2017/18.
-Draft in June 2018 Integrated Waste management plan Yes Adopted 2008 Will be reviewed in 2015 Completed to be adopted November 2016 Air quality Management Plan No Busy developing it with the assistance from National DEA.
-To be adopted in June 2016 Biodiversity Plan To be developed in 2017 Climate Change adaptation and response strategy To be developed in 2017
+Draft in June 2018 Integrated Waste Management plan Yes Adopted 2008 2008 was the first generation Draft is under review and circulating for comments Air quality Management Plan No NDM AQMP has been adopted Appointment of service provider in Q3 of this financial year to develop